-Investments in mutual funds and other equity securities and all debt securities are carried at fair value.
+Investments in mutual funds are carried at fair value.
 Investment return includes dividend, interest and realized and unrealized gains and losses on investments carried at fair value.

 Investment return that is initially restricted by donor stipulation and for which the restriction will be satisfied in the same year is included in unrestricted net assets.